rdmtc/node-red-contrib-sun-position/README.md

     - `msg.payload.times.sunset` sunset (sun disappears below the horizon, evening civil twilight starts)
     - `msg.payload.times.blueHourSet` blue Hour start (time for special photography photos ends)
     - `msg.payload.times.dusk` dusk (evening nautical twilight starts)
-    - `msg.payload.times.nauticalDusk` nautical dusk (evening astronomical twilight starts)
+    - `msg.payload.times.blueHourDusk` nautical dusk (evening astronomical twilight starts)
     - `msg.payload.times.amateurDusk` amateur astronomical dusk (sun at 12° after sunrise)
-    - `msg.payload.times.night` night starts (dark enough for astronomical observations)
+    - `msg.payload.times.astronomicalDusk` night starts (dark enough for astronomical observations)
     - `msg.payload.times.nadir` nadir (darkest moment of the night, sun is in the lowest position)
   - `msg.payload.pos` array with a boolean of every defined limit of the azimuth, which is _true_ if the azimuth is inside the limit.
   - `msg.payload.posChanged` boolean which is true if any of the defined limit of the azimuth has changed to the last calculation.